maxpou/maxpou.fr/src/content/blog/2016/2016-08-19-else-unnecessary-expression/2016-08-19-else-unnecessary-expression.md

 ## Conclusion

 I apply this principle every day.
 And now 90% of my if blocks, does not contain any else expression!
-(yeah, I am lazy sometime ;-)).
-Most of time, the first solution is the solution.
-Take care, sometimes too much design patterns lead your application to **overengineering**.
+(yeah, I am lazy sometimes ;-)).
+Most of the time, the first solution is the solution.
+Take care, sometimes too many design patterns lead your application to **over-engineering**.
 First, make sure it's relevant and remember: **pragmatism over theory**.

 ![overengineering](./overengineering.jpg)

-Oh, by the way, I implement this patterns
+Oh, by the way, I implement these patterns
 [in a Github repository](https://github.com/maxpou/design-pattern-php).
 You can take a look, it's fully tested!